Allows your clients to plan their future knowing what their income will be each year

 There are risks to your client too.
 They include:

 - Your client could lose money - pension annuities don’t have a ‘cash-in’ value and the total income paid from your client’s annuity could be less than the amount they used to buy it.
-A guaranteed payment period and/or dependant's pension can be added to reduce this risk.
+A guaranteed minimum payment period and/or dependant's pension can be added to reduce this risk.

 - Timing - the amount of pension income we’ll offer your client will be based on our annuity rates at the time.
 If they buy when rates are low, their income will reflect this.

 - Inflation - price inflation can reduce the real value of your client’s income over time, which could mean that it doesn’t stretch as far in future years, an increasing income can reduce this risk.

 - It's a once and for all decision.
 Once their annuity is in payment your client can't change any of their payment options, even if their circumstances change.